-- (i) Complete the Common Application Form available from and returnable to Plymouth City Council; - (ii) In addition, applicants applying under oversubscription criteria 3 must complete the staff supplementary information form which is available on page 12 & 13 of this policy and return it direct to the School Admissions Team, Plymouth City Council.
+- (i) Complete the Common Application Form available from and returnable to Plymouth City Council1; - (ii) In addition, applicants applying under oversubscription criteria 3 must complete the staff supplementary information form which is available on page 10 & 11 of this policy and return it direct to the School Admissions Team, Plymouth City Council1.

+The close date for application is the end of each day.
 It is intended that parents are notified in writing of the outcome of an in-year application within 10 school days of receipt of the application.
-In any event, parents will be notified of the outcome in writing within 15 school days of receipt of the application.
+In any event, parents must be notified of the outcome in writing within 15 school days of receipt of the application.